Original post March 2019; Updated May 2022.

 Another thing to keep in mind is that image compression happens when uploading images to social media.

-So now, how to resolve.
+So now, how to resolve it.

 If it’s important to you that the image is very sharp (I like my blog post images to be clean, but social media images aren’t always that important, or noticeable, to me) I download the graphic from Canva as a PDF.
 If I need a transparent background I use PNG.
 I rarely use JPG downloads mostly use PNG when I don’t use PDF.